Vendor Network of

 AP payment automation solutions providers can quickly and efficiently onboard vendors to a digital payment program and convert paper payments to a digital format like ACH, Same Day ACH, Wire Transfers and Virtual Cards (vCards) in weeks, delivering reconciliation information straight back to existing ERPs and accounting systems.

-On the receivables side, some AP Automation solutions providers have a vendor portal where vendors can log in 24/7 and process payments or download valuable remittance information.
+On the receivables side, some Accounts Payable Automation solutions providers have a vendor portal where vendors can log in 24/7 and process payments or download valuable remittance information.

 On the payables side, here are just a handful of the benefits associated with electronic B2B payments:

 - Save time wasted on manual tasks and report building

 - Cut costs on resources associated with paper-based manual process

 - Increase security with bank-level protection